DataPolitik/decidim_viz_front/README.md

 Note: As future.eu is not longer active, Decidimos.viz is not working anymore.
-Nevertheless, the code can be usted to retrieve data frontera other decidimos instances
+Nevertheless, the code can be usted to retrieve data frontera other Decidim instances.

 # Decidim Viz - Front